Randy Alcorn answers the question,"Are there references to the New Earth in the Old Testament Prophets?"

 Question from a reader:

-Please explain your interchangeable use of the Hebrew words bara (creation ex nihilo) and asah (making from what already exists) in Chapter 9 of Heaven.
+Please explain your interchangeable use of the Hebrew words bara (create from nothing) and asah (restore) in Chapter 9 of Heaven.
 With the distinction blurred, what does that do to the doctrines of origin?

 - Mon, Apr 19, 2010

 And God said, “Let the waters swarm with swarms of living creatures, and let birds fly above the earth across the expanse of the heavens.”
 So God created the great sea creatures and every living creature that moves, with which the waters swarm, according to their kinds, and every winged bird according to its kind.
 And God saw that it was good.
 And God blessed them, saying, “Be fruitful and multiply and fill the waters in the seas, and let birds multiply on the earth.”
 And there was evening and there was morning, the fifth day.
 (Genesis 1:20-23)

 Books and Resources that Mostly Assume an Old Earth

 - Darwin's Black Box: The Biochemical Challenge to Evolution, 10th Anniversary edition, a New York Times bestseller, by Michael Behe

 - Darwin on Trial by Phillip E. Johnson

 - Mere Creation: Science, Faith and Intelligent Design by William Dembski